-- 34.5 kV underground cable collection circuits; - 34.5 kV to 345 kV transformation substation with associated 34.5 kV and 345 kV switchgear; - One (1) 345/34.5 kV 201/268/335 MVA (ONAN/ONAF/ONAF) step-up transformer to be owned and maintained by the Interconnection Customer at the Interconnection Customer's substation; - A seven (7) mile overhead 345 kV line to connect the Interconnection Customer's substation to the POI at the 345 kV bus at the existing SPS substation ("TUCO Interchange") that is owned and maintained by SPS; - All transmission facilities required to connect the Interconnection Customer's substation to the POI; - Equipment at the Interconnection Customer's substation necessary to maintain a power factor at the POI between 95% lagging and 95% leading, including approximately 10.2 Mvars of reactors to compensate for injection of reactive power into the transmission system under no/reduced generating conditions.
+- 34.5 kV underground cable collection circuits; - 34.5 kV to 345 kV transformation substation with associated 34.5 kV and 345 kV switchgear; - One (1) 345/34.5 kV 69/92/115 MVA (ONAN/ONAF/ONAF) step-up transformer to be owned and maintained by the Interconnection Customer at the Interconnection Customer's substation; - A eight-and-a-half (8.5) mile overhead 345 kV line to connect the Interconnection Customer's substation to the POI at the 345 kV bus at the existing SPS substation ("Crossroads") that is owned and maintained by SPS; - All transmission facilities required to connect the Interconnection Customer's substation to the POI; - Equipment at the Interconnection Customer's substation necessary to maintain a power factor at the POI between 95% lagging and 95% leading, including approximately 8.6 Mvars1 of reactors to compensate for injection of reactive power into the transmission system under no/reduced generating conditions.
 The Interconnection Customer may use wind turbine manufacturing options for providing reactive power under no/reduced generation conditions.
-The Interconnection Customer may design specifications demonstrating how the requirements are met.
+The Interconnection Customer may use wind turbine manufacturing options for providing reactive power under no/reduced generation conditions.
+The Interconnection Customer will be required to provide documentation and design specifications demonstrating how the requirements are met.